Apply Now to Join EF’s Young Professionals Network Class of 2019-2020

 Should reference letter be sent separately?

-The reference letter can be submitted by applicants along with other application materials, or it could be sent separately by the writer of the reference letter.
-If the writer of the reference letter prefers to send the letter on their own, s/he should forward it to [email protected] and put in the subject line “Reference_Applicant’s Name” (e.g. “Reference_Jane Doe”).
-All materials should be submitted before the deadline, July 21.
+The reference letter may be submitted by applicants along with other application materials, or it may be sent separately by the writer.
+If the writer of the reference letter prefers to send it on their own, s/he should forward it to [email protected] and put “Reference Applicant’s Name” (e.g. “Reference Jane Doe”) in the subject line.
+All materials should be submitted before the deadline, Friday, August 16, 2019.